 When news broke this week that the Queen Of Soul, Aretha Franklin was nearing death, I began to do some preliminary research on her legendary music career.
 When I need accurate information on an artist's body of work, I always consult with my copy of Joel Whitburn's Billboard Book Of Top 40 Hits.
 He published his first book back in 1970 and has provided one of the most accurate records of an artist's music and their associated chart history.
 I received the news on the passing of Aretha Franklin just as I was uploading my salute to the Queen Of Pop (Madonna) on her 60th birthday.
 I spent most of the rest of the day yesterday digesting a ton of social media posts celebrating the life and legacy of Aretha Franklin.
 Where do I begin?
 She was the first woman to be inducted into the Rock & Roll Hall Of Fame back in 1987.
 She was a musical icon with a voice that was so full of soul, and odds are we are not likely to ever see someone with her talents ever again.
 She had 20 Number 1 songs and over 50 of her songs made it into the Top 10.
 As one of the best Charleston wedding DJs, I can tell you that Aretha Franklin still sees a lot of rotation at weddings and events all around the Lowcountry.
 You'll want to read on to get a nice dose of the soulful music of Aretha Franklin.

-You better believe that there was no way I was going to let Madonna's 60th birthday pass by without any acknowledgement.
-Madonna's music has been part of my life since at least 1983, when I was in elementary school and heard "Borderline" for the first time.
-Since I had older sisters, MTV was always on when our parents were out and I caught all the early classic Madonna videos.
-It's hard to put into words how much of an impact Madonna has had on pop music over the past 35 years.
+Madonna's music has been big part of my life since at least 1983, when I was in elementary school and heard "Borderline" for the first time.
+Since I had older sisters, MTV was always on when our parents were out and I caught all those early classic Madonna videos.
+It's hard to put into words how much of an impact Madonna has had on pop music over the past 35 + years.
 She is very worthy of her title of "Queen Of Pop", with over 300 million + albums sold, and she has also been proclaimed the greatest solo act of all time.
 During my radio career when I hosted my 80s Request shows, Madonna was always in the Top 5 of 80s artists receiving requests for airplay by my listeners.
 As one of the best Charleston wedding DJs, I can tell you that Madonna is still in heavy rotation at weddings all around town.
 "Holiday" is still a favorite song to throw on when brides and their bridesmaids want to get a little crazy and get things started on the dance floor early in the evening.
-The Shep Pettibone Remix of "Like A Prayer" is a personal favorite of mine for later in the evenings at Charleston weddings when it's on the request list and you'd like to keep guests on the dance floor..
-From the 80s to now, Madonna's music has evolved and she continues to reinvent herself.
-In this special post to honor her on her 60th birthday, I take a special look at an (A-Z) listing of how her career started back in the 80s along with some other of my favorite tracks too.
-Enjoy this salute back on one of the greatest women in music ever.

 Time now for a little Charleston wedding playlist refresher when it comes to the all-important and very special mother-son dance.
 In case you missed my previous posts about the mother-son dance, I made mention that this is actually a rare occasion that the groom's mother gets into the spotlight at Charleston weddings.
 This dance was not a tradition like the Father / Daughter dance, and has grown in popularity over the past several years.
 This dance, along with the father-daughter dance are often difficult choices that sometimes can take many weeks to decide upon.
 While the groom and his mother can certainly plan to do a nice and fancy choreographed dance, it's been my experience that these songs for these special dances are more about "lyrics" and actually have a deeper meaning than fancy dance moves.
 The groom and his mother should think about their relationship when selecting their song.
 Maybe it was a song that you remember as a child as you were growing up?
 It's those types of songs that can conjure up some very deep emotions during your wedding reception and may cause tears to fall by your guests.